-Covered services may include:
+Covered services include:

 - a.
-Mental health

-- b.
-Hormone therapy (including puberty suppression therapy for adolescents)

-- c.
-Surgical procedures (see section 7.5.10):

-- i.
-Breast/chest surgery

-- ii.
-Gonadectomy (hysterectomy/oophorectomy or orchiectomy)

-- iii.
-Reconstruction of the genitalia

-- iv.
-Gender confirming facial surgery
+Mental health - b.
+Hormone therapy (including puberty suppression therapy for adolescents) - c.
+Surgical procedures (see section 7.5.9): - i.
+Breast/chest surgery - ii.
+Gonadectomy (hysterectomy/oophorectomy for FtM or orchiectomy for MtF) - iii.
+Single stage or multiple stage reconstruction of the genitalia metabolism for which standard methods of diagnosis, treatment and monitoring exist, including quantification of metabolites in blood, urine or spinal fluid, or enzyme or DNA confirmation in tissues.
+Coverage includes diagnosing, monitoring and controlling the disorders by nutritional and medical assessment, including but not limited to clinical visits, biochemical analysis and medical foods used in the treatment of such disorders.